rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 * This proposal requires that some tokens contain extra semantic information similar to the existing `Span` API.
 Since that API (and its existence) is in a state of flux, details on what this 'I am a macro call that you need to expand!' idea may need to wait until those have settled.

 * It isn't clear how to make the 'non-item macro being expanded by a macro in item position' situation ergonomic.
 We need to specify how a hypothetical proc macro utility like `expand_as_item!` would actually work, in particular how it gets the resulting tokens back to the author.
     * One possibility would be to allow macros to _anti-mark_ their output so that it gets lifted into the parent scope (and hence is ineligible for future expansion).
-Similar to other proposals to lift macro _hygiene_ scopes.
+This is similar to other proposals to lift macro _hygiene_ scopes.

 # Appendix A: Corner cases